slav123/architech/README.md

 }
 ```

-*Delivery* rules are described in ascending (brackets) order in another JSON file `deliveryRules.json`:
+*Delivery* rules are described in ascending order (for costs brackets) in another JSON file `deliveryRules.json`:
 ```
 [   {
         "amountMax": 50,